okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 1. Review the [reference of Okta admin scopes](/docs/api/oauth2/).
 Look for scopes that mention that resource.
 For full read/write access, choose the scope with `manage` in the name.
 For example, add `okta.groups.manage` to manage groups.

-1. Enable new scopes on the application that controls your Terraform integration:
+1. Enable new scopes on the app that controls your Terraform integration:

     1. Go to **Applications** > **Applications**.

-    1. Open the Okta API Service application that controls your Terraform integration.
+    1. Open the API Service app that controls your Terraform integration.

     1. Click **Okta API Scopes**.